 In 1928 the psychiatric hospital was torn down and moved to the neighborhood of Niederrad on the other side of the Main River in close vicinity to the university hospital (on the occasion of the 150th anniversary of the psychiatric hospital, the German newspaper FAZ ran an article last year).
 It has been since located on Heinrich-Hoffmann-Straße.

-When taking the tram to see friends at the university hospital, I had heard that tramstop announced several times and always assumed that the name of the street was solely to honor the author of Struwwelpeter.
+Whenever I took the tram to see friends at the university hospital, I had heard that stop being announced and always just assumed that the name of the street was solely to honor the author of Struwwelpeter.
 Now I know we owe Hoffmann more than the world-famous book.
 The Struwwelpeter Museum was definitely worth the visit.

 Chicken Soup with Royale (Hühnersuppe mit Eierstich)